 Today, there are over 3,000 alumni of the various recent and more distant programs that have evolved into the Legal Studies Program and the Criminal Justice Certificate Program.
 These alumni have gone on to distinguished careers in law, public service, and business.

 The Center for Law, Society, & Justice is a unit of the College of Letters and Science.
-It is directed by a member of the faculty, Associate Professor Alan Rubel; the Director is assisted by Martine Delannay and Carolyn Lesch.
-Martine Delannay serves as the undergraduate advisor for Legal Studies majors and Criminal Justice Certificate students and oversees the day-to-day operation of that program.
-Carolyn Lesch serves as the advisor for Criminal Justice Certificate students and oversees the day-to-day operation of that program.
+It is directed by a member of the faculty, Associate Professor Alan Rubel; the Director is assisted by Martine Delannay, Kiara Hibler and Josh Mayers.
+Martine Delannay serves as the undergraduate advisor for Legal Studies majors and Criminal Justice Certificate students and oversees the day-to-day operation of these programs.
+Kiara Hibler and Josh Mayers teach our internship course and support students with the internship process.
 The governing body of the Center is a committee of faculty.